bsileo/SmartThings_Pentair/README.md

 1. Install and configure Nodejs-Poolcontroller (version 4.x+) https://github.com/tagyoureit/nodejs-poolController
-2. Update your Nodejs-Poolcontroller installation with the Smartthings interface Copy the outputToSmarthings.js into the integrations directory Update your configuration file to refernce it:
+2. Update your Nodejs-Poolcontroller installation with the Smartthings interface
+  a.
+Copy the outputToSmarthings.js into the integrations directory
+  b.
+Update your configuration file to refernce it:

 	 "integrations": {
           "socketISY": 0,
           "outputSocketToConsoleExample": 0,
 		  "outputToSmartThings":1